 PHP date() with date format characters returns.
 16-08-13 PHP date() with date constants returns.
 2013-08-16T04:55:16+0200

 On successful execution of this PHP function, it returns formatted date string as specified.
-If anything wrong with the specified parameters, like invalid date format character or timezone, then PHP error message will be return to the browser.
+If anything wrong with the specified parameters, like invalid date format character or timezone, then PHP error message will be returned to the browser.

-This function will return array of date components, like, mday, wday, month, year, hour and etc. We need to group these components into a required format after getting the resultant array.
+This function will return an array of date components, like, mday, wday, month, year, hour and etc. We need to group these components into a required format after getting the resultant array.
 Using this function, formatting dates in PHP is a little bit lengthy compared with some direct functions.

 Now, let us have a simple PHP example to get current date components as follows.